BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

 ### Using Route File

-Controllers are also compatible using the Route File, you will only need to capture the action argument using the Route formula or by explicitly defining it.
+Controllers are also compatible with the server route file.
+You need to manually capture the action argument.
+You can also define the action use the `vargs` Route parameter.

 **Explicit**
-`pattern "/admin/projects/[id=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`
+`pattern "/admin/projects/[projId=]/edit", file "/scripts/projects.controller.groovy", vargs [action:edit]`
 **Normal**
 `pattern "/admin/projects/[projId=]/user/[action=]", file "/scripts/.controller.groovy"`